Photo: Odongdo Island

 In addition to its scenic seascape, Yeosu has an archipelago of over 317 picturesque islands surrounding it.
 The Yeosu City Tour has a various courses that take visitors to see some of the city's major attractions.
 The Yeosu City tour covers the famous Odongdo Island and Hyangiram Hermitage, a small temple perched high on a coastal cliff.
 While the night course allows visitors to take in the magnificent night views of this beautiful port city, the themed bus tour takes visitors through the city's historic sites.
 This double decker City Tour Bus is waiting for you to hop on to discover the beauty of Yeosu!

-A top tourist destination in Yeosu, Odongdo Island is known among young couples as an 'Island of Love.'
-Seagulls greet ferry passengers and crisscross over the ferry's wake as it makes its way across the peaceful waters.
-The island is also connected with the mainland and can be reached by the Dongbaek (Magnolia) Train or on foot.
-Odongdo Island's attractions include wooded walking trails, a 25-meter-tall lighthouse observatory, and a musical fountain.
+A top tourist destination in Yeosu, Odongdo Island is known by many as the "Island of Love."
+Passengers are met with cawing seagulls as they fly back and forth over the ferry's wake.
+The island is also connected to the mainland and can be reached by the Dongbaek (Magnolia) Train or on foot.
+Odongdo Island's attractions include wooded walking trails, a 25-meter-tall lighthouse observation deck, and a musical fountain.

 Jinnamgwan Hall is the oldest existing single-story wooden building in Korea and a prized National Treasure (a protected cultural asset).
 It was used as the headquarters for Admiral Yi Sun-shin, who led the Korean forces to victory in a celebrated naval battle against the Japanese army during the Imjinwaeran War, which lasted from 1592 to 1598.
 Admiral Yi is one of the most heroic and respected figures in Korean history, and several tourist sites commemorate his many accomplishments.